Izmir Highlight and General Info

 TEOS: The ruins of Teos are set amidst olive groves at one end of Sigacik harbor near Seferihisar, famous for its beaches and thermal springs.
 Thales relates that Teos was selected as capital of the league of twelve Ionian cities in the 7th century BC.
 The largest temple of Dionysus ever built in Teos.

 TEPEKULE: Excavations at Tepekule in the district of Bayrakli have thrown light on Izmir's early history.
 Izmir was originally a settlement of the Aeolians, who were contemporaries of the first Trojans, and dates back to the third milenium BC.
 The c ity was subsequently occupied by the Ionians, and the Lydian King Alyattes conquered the region in 600 BC, razing Izmir's temples and houses.
 Today the ruins of the Temple of Athena and houses can be seen at Tepekule.

 URLA: Urla is a resort 42 km from Izmir on the road to Cesme.
 Izmirians spend their summers and weekends here, the site of the ancient Ionian city of Klazomenai.
 This city was the birthplace of the illustrious philosopher Anaxogoras, and is latterly also famous for a local pastry dish "katmer" and for its meat and fish restaurants.

-Click here for daily tour in Izmir
+Click here for daily tours and excursions from Izmir